nrohani/NDD/NDD/README.md

-NDD: A Novel Method For Predicting Drug-Drug Interaction By Deep Neural Network Due to the great importance of this issue in the economy, industry, and health, proposing appropriate computational methods for predicting unknown DDI with high precision is challenging.
+NDD: A Novel Method For Predicting Drug-Drug Interaction By Neural Network Due to the great importance of this issue in the economy, industry, and health, proposing appropriate computational methods for predicting unknown DDI with high precision is challenging.
 We propose a novel machine learning